getsentry/sentry-javascript/docs/integrations/angularjs.rst

 Using our CDN
 ~~~~~~~~~~~~~

-For convenience, our CDN serves a single, minified JavaScript file containing both Raven.js and the Raven.js Angular plugin.
+For convenience, our CDN serves a single, minified JavaScript file containing both Raven.js and the Raven.js AngularJS plugin.
 It should be included **after** Angular, but **before** your application code.

 Example: